openthread/openthread/doc/spinel-protocol-src/spinel-data-packing.md

 The datatype signature `CLLDU` is illegal because we can't determine where the last field (a zero-terminated UTF8 string) starts.
-But the datatype `CLLdU` *is* legal, because the parser can determine the exact length of the data blob—allowing it to know where the start of the next field would be.
+But the datatype `CLLdU` *is* legal, because the parser can determine the exact length of the data blob-- allowing it to know where the start of the next field would be.

 ## Structured Data